 Gin has seen a huge resurgence in popularity in recent years.
 It hasn't been this fashionable since the Victorian era, but when looking to make a G&T you really do need the best tonic to compliment the gin.

-UPDATE: Fevertree have launched its Christmas collection and it’s a cracker.
-There are ten different - literal - Christmas crackers, each with a spirit and matching tonic water.
+And, if you're looking for some festive tonic, Fevertree have launched its Christmas collection.
+There are ten different Christmas crackers, each with a spirit and matching tonic water.
 Drinks pairings include Edinburgh Gin with aromatic tonic water, Sipsmith Gin with Indian tonic water and Johnnie Walker Black Label with Ginger Ale.
 Available in John Lewis, the crackers will set you back £8 each, or if you really want to have a party, you can get 8 crackers for £60.

 Because most people drink at least a little T with their G, more interesting and well-crafted forms of tonic water have emerged.